AliGhorashiCMT/Plasmons_Paper/Substitutional_Defects/README.md

 Figures:

-Figure 1: Allbands.pdf and xsf files for all lattices
+Figure 1: Allbands.pdf and xsf files for all lattices.
+The band eigenvalue files for each of the eight lattices is in the corresponding folder with extension bands.eigenvals.
+In figure 1, we have a bunch of comparisons of conductivites with those of graphene at 0.5 eV doping.
+We explicitly calculate, from first principles, the conductivity of graphene at 0.5 eV doping in ./Graphene/Graphene Conductivity.ipynb

 Figure 2: AllPlasmons.pdf and Alltaus_allen.pdf